dblop/bot_detector_project/README.md

 # bot_detector
-This repository contains tests made for checking the effect of a few types of clustering pre-processing for bot detector on Twitter.
+This repository contains tests made for checking the effect of a few types of clustering pre-processing for bot detection on Twitter.
 It's part of an Msc program at USP (Universidade de São Paulo)

 Initial data used for training comes from datasets available at https://botometer.iuni.iu.edu/bot-repository/datasets.html